 Kerala: 15 PFI-SDPI members sentenced to death for killing BJP leader

-The men were held guilty of murdering the state secretary of the BJP’s OBC Morcha in front of his family in Alappuzha town on December 19, 2021.
+The men were held guilty of murdering the state secretary of the BJP’s OBC Morcha in Alappuzha town on December 19, 2021.

-A court in Kerala’s Alappuzha district on Tuesday sentenced 15 convicts associated with the banned organisation Popular Front of India and its political wing Social Democratic Party of India for the murder of Bharatiya Janata Party leader Ranjith Sreenivas, The Indian Express reported.
+A court in Kerala’s Alappuzha district on Tuesday sentenced to death 15 convicts associated with the banned organisation Popular Front of India and its political wing Social Democratic Party of India for the murder of Bharatiya Janata Party leader Ranjith Sreenivas, The Indian Express reported.

 Sreenivasan, the BJP’s state secretary of the Other Backward Caste Morcha, was killed in front of his family in Alappuzha on December 19, 2021.